The latest news about the musician Kate Bush and her work

 Little Shrew - animation still

 Wonderful, wonderful news this morning!
 Kate has given an interview to Emma Barnett on the BBC Radio 4 Today programme (listen back to it here) to announce the launch of a new short film she has written and directed to raise money for children affected by war.
 She also talks about her plans to make a new album.
-The black-and-white, four-minute animation, called Little Shrew, is set to her 2011 track Snowflake and aims to raise money and awareness for the charity War Child. (be sure to read the story of Little Shrew on Kate’s official site)
+The black-and-white, four-minute animation, called Little Shrew, is set to a shorter edit of her 2011 track Snowflake and aims to raise money and awareness for the charity War Child. (be sure to read the story of Little Shrew on Kate’s official site)

-Little Shrew is released on Kate’s official website on Friday.
-It is free to watch, but encourages viewers to support organisations helping children in conflict.
+Little Shrew is released on Kate’s official website today.
+It is free to watch, but Kate encourages viewers to support organisations helping children in conflict.
 Kate says: “I would like to ask that if you watch the animation, please make a donation to War Child, or to another charity that aids children in war.”
 War Child are accepting donations at their site here.
 The short film, which Kate worked with illustrator Jim Kay to create, was partly inspired by Russia’s invasion of Ukraine in February 2022.
 “I started working on it a couple of years ago, it was not long after the Ukrainian war broke out, and I think it was such a shock for all of us,” Kate explained.

 Little Shrew early concept sketch by artist Jim Kay